dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

 * ``camera_min_dangle`` (default 0.05) *[Fine-tuning only]*

-  Fine-tuning parameter for recursive subpixeling, for spherical coordinates, assuring that not too fine subpixeling would slow down the rendering of images or spectra too much.
+  Fine-tuning parameter for recursive subpixeling (see Section :ref:`sec-recursive-subpixeling`), for spherical coordinates, assuring that not too fine subpixeling would slow down the rendering of images or spectra too much.

 * ``camera_max_dangle`` (default 0.3) *[Fine-tuning only]*

-  Fine-tuning parameter for recursive subpixeling, for spherical coordinates, preventing that too coarse subpixeling would reduce the accuracy.
+  Fine-tuning parameter for recursive subpixeling (see Section :ref:`sec-recursive-subpixeling`), for spherical coordinates, preventing that too coarse subpixeling would reduce the accuracy.

 * ``camera_min_dr`` (default 0.003) *[Fine-tuning only]*